 H2S is formed whenever elemental sulfur or sulfur-containing compounds come into contact with organic materials at high temperatures.
-Continuous or high-level exposure of the H2S can quickly deaden a person’s sense of smell, making the odour of H2S an unreliable indicator of its presence.
-Hence, other means such as hydrogen sulfide monitoring is a viable solution to provide adequate warning of hazardous exposure.
-This article covers information on hydrogen sulfide, its sources in the ambient air, permissible levels, health and environmental impact.
-Additionally, it also highlights possible corrective measures, the need for H2S monitors and different methods of H2S monitoring.
+Continuous or high-level exposure to H2S can quickly deaden a person’s sense of smell, making the odour of H2S an unreliable indicator of its presence.
+Hence, other means such as hydrogen sulfide monitoring a viable solution to provide adequate warning of hazardous exposure.
+This article covers information on hydrogen sulfide, its sources in the ambient air, permissible levels, health, and environmental impact.
+Additionally, it also highlights possible corrective measures.
+The need for H2S monitors, and different methods of H2S monitoring.

 What is H2S?

 H2S is colorless, flammable, poisonous, and corrosive gas with one sulfur atom bonded to two hydrogen atoms.
-Known as sewer gas, swamp gas or manure gas, H2S has a noticeable rotten-egg odour detectable at concentrations as low as 0.5 ppb.
-Also, It is highly flammable, explosive gas between 4% and 45% (concentration in air) which may travel to ignition sources and flashback.
+Also, known as sewer gas, swamp gas, or manure gas.
+H2S has a noticeable rotten-egg odour detectable at concentrations as low as 0.5 ppb.
+Also, It is a highly flammable, explosive gas between 4% and 45% (concentration in air) which may travel to ignition sources and flash back.
 When ignited, it burns to produce toxic vapors and gases (sulfur oxides).

 Hydrogen sulfide is slightly heavier than air.
-It may travel along the ground collecting into low lying, enclosed, or poorly ventilated areas such as basements, sewer lines, underground passages, manholes, etc.
+It may travel along the ground collecting in low-lying, enclosed, or poorly ventilated areas such as basements, sewer lines, underground passages, manholes, etc.

 Hydrogen sulfide in Atmosphere

 H2S is present naturally in crude petroleum, natural gas, and hot springs.
 It is released into the atmosphere primarily as gas from volcanoes, geothermal vents, sulfur springs and lakes, salt marshes, and estuaries.
-Also, bacterial breakdown (anaerobic decay) of organic sulfur compounds also produce H2S.
+Also, bacterial breakdown (anaerobic decay) of organic sulfur compounds produces H2S.

 Once released it remains in the atmosphere for about 18 hours before converting to other sulfur oxides.
 H2S in the air oxidizes to form SO2 which consequently reacts to form sulfate particles.
 It also contributes to acid rain by dissolving into water vapor to form sulfuric acid.

-Most of the atmospheric hydrogen sulfide has natural origins (about 90%) formed under conditions of deficient oxygen, in the presence of organic material and sulfate.
-Hence, it is one of the major pollutants emitted from sewage and waste-water treatment plants, utility facilities, and sewers.
+Most of the atmospheric hydrogen sulfide has natural origins (about 90%).
+Formed under conditions of deficient oxygen, in the presence of organic material and sulfate.
+Hence, it is one of the major pollutants emitted from sewage and wastewater treatment plants, utility facilities, and sewers.
 It is also present in compounds such as natural gas and crude petroleum.
-Anthropogenic activities such as drilling, production, and refining of crude oil and natural gas allow the release of H2S in the atmosphere.
+Anthropogenic activities such as drilling, production, and refining of crude oil and natural gas allow the release of H2S into the atmosphere.